flimflam-austin/hugo-cms-test/site/content/quickreads/20210225-grandcanyon.md

     * curious how this will work
 card_2:
+  card_text: >-
-  card_text: "> \"testing how this quote works - it looks really good and i'm just
-    curious why the caption is so far down.\""
+    > "testing how this quote works - it looks really good and i'm just curious why the caption is so far down."

+    jenna lee from SmartHER News talking about how she writes captions that are too long.
   card_citation: Jenna lee founder of SmartHER News asks about this because she
     really likes  to write really long captions that she should cut up into smaller pieces yada yada ya.